 Ten Across Sessions at Events on Jackson 245 E Jackson St, Phoenix

 The National Climate Assessment summarizes the impact of climate change on the United States, now and in the near future.
 This session will feature a discussion of the recently-released 4th NCA as well as past iterations, and the potential of this work to inform transformational decision making.
 Special attention will be directed to the areas within the 10X region and implications for the creation of a more resilient and adaptable society, one that responds effectively to the challenges outlined in the document.

-Above, L to R: Jim Buizer, professor and research professor, Climate Adaptation and International Development and the Institute of the Environment, University of Arizona; Kathy Jacobs, professor and director, Center for Climate Adaptation Science and Solutions, University of Arizona; Susanne Moser, geographer; Lynne Carter, adjunct faculty, Louisiana State University
+Above, L to R: Jim Buizer, professor and director Climate Adaptation and International Development, University of Arizona; Kathy Jacobs, professor and director, Center for Climate Adaptation Science and Solutions, University of Arizona; Susanne Moser, geographer; Lynne Carter, adjunct faculty, Louisiana State University

 9:30 - 10:30 AM